 - Setting the right environment for an uninterrupted meal break that lasts for 30 minutes

-- Never discouraging employees from going on a lunch break
+- Never discouraging employees from going on a lunch pause

-- Never giving rewards to employees who skip meal breaks
+- Never giving rewards to employees who skip meals

-- Never creating an environment and a workplace culture that promotes skipping breaks
+- Never creating an environment and a workplace culture that promotes skipping rest periods

 When Can Employees Take Their Meal Break?

-Now, if the employee works at least ten hours, then they are entitled to another meal break.
+Now, if the employee works at least ten hours, then they are entitled to another meal pause.
 It should be allotted before the tenth hour ends.

 Paid Meal Breaks While on Duty

-It is worth noting that on-duty meal breaks are compensated.
+It is worth noting that on-duty meal rest periods are compensated.
 However, this must be approved and put into writing by the employer and the employee.
 Even so, certain conditions must still be met.
 For instance, the employee should have the freedom to annul the agreement anytime they wish.
-On the other hand, if they miss their on-duty meal break, they cannot ask for compensation.
+On the other hand, if they miss their on-duty meal recess, they cannot ask for compensation.